-Denisovans, Neandertals, Archaics as Human Races – Anthropology 1.11
+Denisovans, Neandertals, Archaics as Human Races

 The 2010 discoveries of Denisovans, the 2012 findings of archaic African DNA, and the additional 2012 genetic sequencing of Denisovans–are part of a longer trajectory dating to the discovery of fossil Neandertals.
 Ever since the fossil Neandertal discoveries in the 19th century, debates have raged about who they were.
 Were Neandertals direct ancestors to modern humans?
 A completely different species?
 Or a sub-species, like a race?
 And now what should we do with the Denisovans?

-In 2012, anthropology can confidently report that Neandertals, Denisovans, and others labelled archaic are in fact an interbreeding part of the modern human lineage.
+Anthropology can now confidently report that Neandertals, Denisovans, and others labelled archaic are in fact an interbreeding part of the modern human lineage.
 We are the same species.
 There has been extensive admixture across modern humans for tens of thousands of years, and at least some admixture across several archaic groups.
 Neandertals, Denisovans, and other archaics may be the best example of a true human race or sub-species.
 They are also fully part of the human lineage, with almost all contemporary humans showing genetic admixture with archaics in our genetic signatures.

-The 2010-2012 findings can help return anthropology to the work done prior to the rise of the replacement hypothesis in 1987-2010.
+The most recent findings can help return anthropology to the work done prior to the rise of the replacement hypothesis in 1987-2010.
 During these decades, researchers increasingly portrayed Neandertals as a completely separate species, an evolutionary dead-end with little or no interbreeding (see section on More Mothers than Mitochondrial Eve).
 This reached a crescendo in 2007, as prominent anthropologist and paleontologist Ian Tattersall pronounced in the Journal of Anthropological Sciences:

 Interestingly, the new Neanderthal skeletal reconstruction . . . suggest[s] that differences in gait existed between Neanderthals and modern humans.
 In particular, the very broad and short waist would have imparted a “stiffness” to Neanderthal movement that would have made them cut a very distinctive figure on the landscape.
 The consequent distinctive behavioral signal further reduces the probability that the two kinds of hominid would have shared any elements of a specific mate recognition system, and that any biologically significant level of gene exchange ever occurred between them.
 (Neanderthals, Homo sapiens, and the question of species in paleoanthropology, 144)